Taxation Scholarships and Fellowships

 KPMG Tax Scholarship

 The KPMG Tax Scholarship is made possible by the generosity of the tax professionals at KPMG and by matching grants from the KPMG Foundation.
 The award is based on merit and potential for success in the field of taxation.
 It is open to both U.S.- and foreign-educated full-time applicants.
 There is no additional application procedure for this scholarship; candidates will be chosen based upon their LL.M. application materials.
-The deadline for consideration is February 8, 2019.

 Leonard B. Terr Memorial Scholarship

 In honor of the late Leonard B. Terr, a former Tax Partner at Baker & McKenzie and an Adjunct Professor of Law, this $50,000 annual scholarship provides tuition assistance for a Tax LL.M. student who has demonstrated financial need, displays a commitment to pursuing a career in tax law and who embodies Georgetown's ideals of service to others.
 Selection for this award will be based upon the materials submitted with an application.
 No separate application or materials are necessary.
 However, selected candidates may be asked to submit financial documentation demonstrating need.
-The deadline for consideration is February 8, 2019.